-Today’s recipe is for these cute Mini Buckeye Cheesecakes which have a chocolate crust, creamy peanut butter cheese cake filling, rich chocolate ganache topping, and chopped peanuts on top.
+Mini Buckeye Cheesecakes recipe for you today!
+These cute little chocolate peanut butter cheesecakes have a chocolate crust, creamy peanut butter cheese cake filling, rich chocolate ganache topping, and chopped peanuts on top.
 Yummy!
 Nothing like mini chocolate and peanut butter cheesecakes to put a smile on someone’s face!
 After I posted my Go Blue-tini for the first University Michgan football game last week, I got a lot of complaints from Ohio State fans.
 Ok not really; I’m exaggerating.
 But I did have a lot of people ask about food ideas for other schools and universities.
 Most of you are probably familiar with buckeyes (as in…the peanut butter balls covered in chocolate), so I thought I’d put a fun twist on this classic candy.
-I also just announced my Fall Giveaway so be sure to ENTER if you haven’t already!

 If you still have no idea what “buckeye candy” is check out this recipe for the candy.
-They look like the dried nuts from the Buckeye tree which happens to be the state tree of Ohio.
-There are LOTS of recipes for buckeye candy out on the internet so I thought I’d put a different twist on them and make them into mini cheesecakes instead of giving you the same recipe you can find all over the place.
+There are LOTS of recipes for buckeye candy out on the internet so I thought I’d put a different twist on them and make them into mini cheesecakes.
 These Mini Buckeye Cheesecakes are perfect for your next football party whether you’re an Ohio State fan or not!
 If you’re NOT an Ohio State fan, I would not be offended if you want to change the name of these to Mini Chocolate & Peanut Butter Cheesecakes.
 These cheesecakes store well in the fridge and or actually better the next day or a few days later.
 Since I’m a MICHIGAN fan, I think next time, I may consider dying these cheesecakes maize and blue… Just kidding!

 Your cracker or cookie of choice should be finely chopped into crumbs.
 Add your melted butter or margarine, and mix together until the crumbs are moist and start sticking together a little.
 You can add a little sugar to the mix if you like a “sweeter” crust but these cheesecakes were sweet enough for me.